azizijunaid/connect-wallet-to-web/README.md

 # connect-wallet-to-web
-Connect waller to web application using web3.js
+ - Connect wallet to web application using web3.js
+ - How to get Balance from wallet
+ - How to send transations